Pullusb/real_scale_references/README.md

 ### Ideas considered :
 - Maybe hide the collection from the user to avoid mistake with renaming or moving (dont like of hiding things in data though...)
-- Listing multiple blend folder (to allow multiple template), in this case list the collection name accordingg to blend's name
+- Listing multiple blend folder (to allow multiple reference template), in this case list the collection name accordingg to blend's name

 ---